Functions: Generic Functions

 updatestate!(model::SimModel, u, d=[]) -> xnext

-Update model.x0 states with current inputs u and measured disturbances d.
+Update model.x0 states with current inputs u and meas. dist. d for the next time step.

 The method computes and returns the model state for the next time step $\mathbf{x}(k+1)$.